Naftali Rothenberg: Inclusive Judaism: streams and interface

 Rabbinic traditions viewed study and knowledge as open to all and opposed the recurrent attempts to consolidate hegemony over knowledge.
 Committed to the Democratization of knowledge and Exegetical Freedom, Rothenberg established in 1995 a national project of lectures series and publications at the Van Leer Jerusalem Institute and at over 20 other venues throughout Israel.
 The lecturers and the writers in the series represent a broad range of interpretations and approaches to the canon.
 Also in 1995, he established dozens of “Learning Communities” as frameworks for study and social activities totally independent from the rabbinic establishment.
 He worked extensively on frameworks and expressions of secular Jewish culture, including the right to secular expression alongside the religious expressions in the official memorial ceremonies for soldiers who fell in Israel's wars.

 Rothenberg criticizes the fact that Reform Judaism and other streams are not officially recognize in Israel: “Israel is the Jewish nation state and a democratic country; hence every single Jewish community should be allowed to express itself and uphold its culture and customs.”
 A rare voice to be heard from an Orthodox rabbi and a member of the state rabbinate.

 Since the beginning of his long rabbinic career, Rothenberg participates in interface dialog.
 His main efforts were to reduce religious tensions in the Middle East and to prevent the conflicts from being based on religious disputes.
 He is a strong voice to the rabbinate majority position prohibited Jews to step on Temple Mount.

 Rothenberg was one of the initiators and signatories of the Declaration of the Orthodox Rabbis on a new era in the relations between the Jewish people and Christianity.
 At the 50th anniversary of the Nostra Aetate he said:

 “First World War and more even the Second World War and the Holocaust caused severe subversion to the ideas of humanism and progress as the foundations for moral behavior and hope for better future….

 It is in this crucial juncture that The Second Vatican Ecumenical Council reflected tremendous importance for humanity as a whole as the Nostra Aetate becomes foundation for reality-changing process.
 We are witnessing one of the main cultures: The Catholic Church goes beyond its own particularity, beyond the limits of religious discourse and inner spirit.
 The Nostra Aetate process teaches us brave, revolutionary and fascinating of presenting "The Other", even opposer, even seemingly competing in a particular religious discourse.”
-(Rabbi Naftali Rothenberg lecture at the Episcopal, Warsaw 26 of November 2015).